middleverse/MiddleVerse/README.md

-# :ocean: Hello Universe
+# :ocean: Hi.

-I'm a Node.js developer and I enjoy learning more about Web3.0.
+TS, Node.js, backend stuff.

+Interested in everything, focusing on a few.